Business: Business regulation and commercial law

 Some businesses are subject to ongoing special regulation, for example, public utilities, investment securities, banking, insurance, broadcasting, aviation, and health care providers.
 Environmental regulations are also very complex and can affect many businesses.

 Businesses that have gone public are subject to regulations concerning their internal governance, such as how executive officers' compensation is determined, and when and how information is disclosed to shareholders and to the public.
 In the United States, these regulations are primarily implemented and enforced by the United States Securities and Exchange Commission (SEC).
 Other western nations have comparable regulatory bodies.
 The regulations are implemented and enforced by the China Securities Regulation Commission (CSRC) in China.
 In Singapore, the regulatory authority is the Monetary Authority of Singapore (MAS), and in Hong Kong, it is the Securities and Futures Commission (SFC).

 The proliferation and increasing complexity of the laws governing business have forced increasing specialization in corporate law.
 It is not unheard of for certain kinds of corporate transactions to require a team of five to ten attorneys due to sprawling regulation.
 Commercial law spans general corporate law, employment and labor law, health-care law, securities law, mergers and acquisitions, tax law, employee benefit plans, food and drug regulation, intellectual property law on copyrights, patents, trademarks, telecommunications law, and financing.

+Exploitation of labour

+Some businesses lobby for immigration of foreign workers which accept lower salaries than domestic workers.